Olympic medalists close curtain with figure skating gala

 Just about every medalist from the Pyeongchang Games performed, including men’s gold medalist Yuzuru Hanyu of Japan, who finished off the gala to ”Notte Stellata” by Il Volo.

-In between, Zagitova and Medvedev showed some of the same sparkle in their exhibition programs that the Russian teens displayed in rising above the Olympic pressure to secure their medals.
+In between, Zagitova and Medvedeva showed some of the same sparkle in their exhibition programs that the Russian teens displayed in rising above the Olympic pressure to secure their medals.

 ”I’m really happy that so many people take such keen interested in me,” Zagitova said, ”but I try not to pay too much attention to it.
 I will continue to achieve greater heights, although I don’t think there are any greater honors than an Olympic medal.”